After a state senator shoots down a West Baltimore skatepark, supporters push back

 “My best guess is petty political games,” Murdock says.

-“The change will hopefully not require the removal of approximately a half dozen trees and relocation of one of two basketball courts,” going on to indicate skatepark boosters must now seek new funding.
+“The change will hopefully not require the removal of approximately a half dozen trees and relocation of one of two basketball courts,” going on to indicate that skatepark boosters must now seek new funding.

 Murdock says she and Cheatham will deliver the petition signatures to Mayor Brandon Scott (as well as to Hayes) in hopes that the mayor will save the project’s funding and allow Rec & Parks to carry out a project it once embraced.